1975 Stanley Cup Final

-The 1975 Stanley Cup Finals was the championship series of the National Hockey League's (NHL) 1974–75 season, and the culmination of the 1975 Stanley Cup playoffs.
+The 1975 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1974–75 season, and the culmination of the 1975 Stanley Cup playoffs.
 It was contested between the Buffalo Sabres and the defending champion Philadelphia Flyers.
-The Flyers would win the best-of-seven series, four games to two.
+The Flyers defeated the Sabres in six games to repeat as Stanley Cup champions, becoming the first expansion team to accomplish such a feat.
 This was the first Final to have two non-"Original Six" teams since the 1967 expansion, and also the first contested by any team that had joined the league after 1967 (the Sabres were part of the 1970 expansion).
-The 1975 Flyers are the last Stanley Cup championship team to be composed solely of Canadian-born players.
+The 1975 Flyers are the last Stanley Cup championship team to be composed solely of Canadian players.